 Being dependent on God is the safest place to be

 With our fellow man, there should be a healthy balance between independence (not expecting others do what is our responsibility), and dependence by enlisting other people to help us.
-It is through inter-dependency, as people mutually reciprocate and enhance the strengths of others, that each becomes stronger and more whole.
+It is through interdependency, as people mutually reciprocate and enhance the strengths of others, that each becomes stronger and whole with a greater outworking because of our co-operation.
 Relying on others through connection and serving is the ideal and beneficial way to develop interdependence in society, church and family as each person does their part to the best of their ability, rather than getting by with the minimum of effort and input (1 Cor 12:14-30).
-Stubborn independence is not right nor is domineering control.
+Stubborn independence is not right.

-We are to be our “brother’s keeper” mutually supporting one another in prayer, ministering to their needs, protecting and encouraging in the love of Christ – we need their help as they also need our assistance (Gen 4:9; Gal 6:2).
-Through interaction, integrity, accountability and faithfulness we should be able to depend on them as they also depend on us.
-Lazy people, like leaches, can suck the life out of others through a dependency culture – expecting others to do for them what they are capable of doing for themselves.
+We are to be our “brother’s keeper” mutually supporting one another in prayer, and where appropriate ministering to their needs, protecting and encouraging in the love of Christ – we need their help as they also need our assistance (Gen 4:9; Gal 6:2).
+Through interaction with integrity, accountability and faithfulness we should be able to depend on others as they also depend on us.
+Lazy people, like leaches, can suck the life out of those around them through a dependency culture – expecting others to do for them what they are capable of, and should be doing for themselves.